 Not only do such stickers not absorb the radiation they claim to, they might actually increase the amount of radiation your phone pumps out.
 The FTC warns that such stickers may interfere with a phone's signal, forcing it to draw even more power to communicate with the cell tower and emitting more radiation in the process.

 If you want to play it safe without abandoning your cellular technology, use hands-free headsets to distance the radiation-emitting phone from your precious brain cells.
 You should also consider using the phone in open spaces as opposed to enclosed rooms.
 Think about texting more and avoiding long calls when signal reception is poor.
 The harder your phone has to work to maintain a signal, the more radiation it emits.

-Dial up some more links on the next page to learn even more about cell phone radiation.
+Dial up some more links below to learn even more about cell phone radiation.